 John George Aulesbrook Kitchen (1869 – 1940)

-In 1915, he patented a reversing rudder.
+He patented a reversing rudder in 1915.
 Most of the experimental work was carried out at the boatyards of Borwick & Sons.
 It comprised two rudders, port and starboard, each of which was a half-cylinder.
-The halves of the rudder could be partially rotated, either together or independently, by means of conncentric shafts.
+The halves of the rudder could be partially rotated, either together or independently, by means of concentric shafts.
 The unidirectional propeller rotated within the rudders, thus containing the slipstream.
-So, boats could be brought to a sudden stop or have extreme manoevrability.
-The British, American, Australian and Canadian Navies were all users.
+So, boats could be brought to a sudden stop or have extreme manoeuvrability.
+For example, a reversing rudder was initially fitted in the 1920s to motor vessel Canfly at Windermere, which was built for a 1917 Rolls-Royce Hawk Mk.
+1 engine from Royal Naval Air Service airship Submarine Scout Twin S.S.T.3.
+The British, American, Australian and Canadian Navies all used the Kitchen Rudder.

-On 27 March 1918, Kitchen applied for Patent No. 124,572, which was accepted on 27 March 1919, to cover an extension to aeroplanes of the protection of his patent for reversing rudders.
-Rudders would be arranged at the tail of an aeroplane, so as to provide not only directional control but also quick stopping.
+On 27 March 1918, Kitchen applied for Patent No. 124,572, which was accepted on 27 March 1919, to cover an extension to aircraft of the protection of his patent for the reversing rudder.
+Rudders in pairs, in addition to ordinary rudder or rudders, would be arranged at the tail of an aircraft, so as to ‘facilitate landing in confined areas, and quick manoeuvring, and to give the bomb droppers and gunners of fast aircraft a relatively slower moving mark, and thereby increase the efficiency of hits’.
 This principle was adopted to provide reverse thrust on jet engines when landing.